AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 ### Step 2 - Start up the collator program

 #### Option 1: Download a release binary(Recommended)
-If you're running Ubuntu (20.04+ LTS x64), you can utilize the binary compiled by OAK, available on our [Latest Release](https://github.com/AvaProtocol/OAK-blockchain/releases/latest) page.
+If you're running Ubuntu (20.04+ LTS x64), you can utilize the binary compiled by Ava Protocol, available on our [Latest Release](https://github.com/AvaProtocol/OAK-blockchain/releases/latest) page.
 This binary will enable you to operate your collator on your node.
 To download it via command line, follow the commands detailed below.

 ```bash
 latest_url=$(curl -Lsf -w %{url_effective} https://github.com/AvaProtocol/OAK-blockchain/releases/latest/download/)